home-assistant/home-assistant.io/source/_dashboards/markdown.markdown

   type: string
 show_empty:
   required: false
   description: By default, an empty card will still be shown (resulting in a small empty box).
-Setting this to `true`, hides that empty card instead.
+Setting this to `false`, hides that empty card instead.
   default: true
-  type: string
+  type: boolean
 {% endconfiguration %}

 ### Example